God gives instructions on how to build the high altar that would be used for burnt offerings.

 The LORD describes how the court (or courtyard) was to be built.
 It was to surround the tabernacle.
 It provided a special place where the people of Israel could meet with and worship their LORD.

 God’s focus shifts from the construction of the tabernacle and the courtyard to the responsibilities of the priests in and around the tabernacle.
-The first task is ensuring that the lamp would burn continually.

 The book of Exodus is the second book of the Torah (“law”).
 It continues the story of Genesis concerning the migration of the family of Jacob (the Israelites) to Egypt (Genesis 50).
 It describes the commissioning of Moses and Aaron as God’s representatives on earth to accomplish God’s deliverance of His people from slavery in Egypt and lead them to the Promised Land (the land of Canaan).
 It also relates the miraculous deliverance from Egypt beginning with the plagues on Egypt and the crossing of the Red Sea.
 It then describes the journey to Mount Sinai and the establishment of the Mosaic covenant with the Israelites.
 The last part of the book involves the specifications and building of the tabernacle – the place where the Lord Himself dwelt amongst His people.